Mv0777/WisfluxAcademy_Internship2022/Assignment8.md

 __Q8.Why we use JSON format for API?__.\
 Ans.Since JSON is an easy-to-use, lightweight language data interchange format in comparison to other available options, it can be used for API integration.
 Following are the advantages of JSON:

 1.Less Verbose: In contrast to XML, JSON follows a compact style to improve its users' readability.
-While working with a complex system, JSON tends to make substantial enhancements.
+While working with a complex system, JSON tends to make substantial enhancements. \
 2.Faster: The JSON parsing process is faster than that of the XML because the DOM manipulation library in XML requires extra memory for handling large XML files.
-However, JSON requires less data that ultimately results in reducing the cost and increasing the parsing speed.
+However, JSON requires less data that ultimately results in reducing the cost and increasing the parsing speed. \
 3.Readable: The JSON structure is easily readable and straightforward.
-Regardless of the programming language that you are using, you can easily map the domain objects.
+Regardless of the programming language that you are using, you can easily map the domain objects.\
 4.Structured Data: In JSON, a map data structure is used, whereas XML follows a tree structure.
-The key-value pairs limit the task but facilitate the predictive and easily understandable model.
+The key-value pairs limit the task but facilitate the predictive and easily understandable model.\
-__Q9.What is a Framework?__.\
+__Q9.What is a Framework?__ \
 Ans.
 As Express is a lightweight, minimal and flexible Node.js web application framework, it provides a robust set of features for web and mobile applications.
  Following is the list of some distinctive features of this framework:

-1.js can be used to design single-page, multi-page, and hybrid web applications and APIs.
+1.js can be used to design single-page, multi-page, and hybrid web applications and APIs.\
-2.It allows to set up middleware to respond to HTTP/RESTful Requests.
+2.It allows to set up middleware to respond to HTTP/RESTful Requests.\
-3.It defines a routing table to perform different HTTP operations (method and URL).
+3.It defines a routing table to perform different HTTP operations (method and URL).\
-4.It allows to dynamically rendering HTML Pages based on passing arguments to templates.
+4.It allows to dynamically rendering HTML Pages based on passing arguments to templates.\
-5.It provides high performance because of its ultra-fast I/O. It prepares a thin layer; therefore, the performance is adequate.
+5.It provides high performance because of its ultra-fast I/O. It prepares a thin layer; therefore, the performance is adequate.\
-6.Its MVC-like structure makes it organize the web application into MVC architecture.
+6.Its MVC-like structure makes it organize the web application into MVC architecture.\
 7.It provides good database support.
-It supports RDBMS as well as NoSQL databases.
+It supports RDBMS as well as NoSQL databases.\
-8.It is asynchronous and single-threaded.
+8.It is asynchronous and single-threaded.\
-9.Its robust API makes routing easy.
+9.Its robust API makes routing easy.\
 __Q10.How an HTTP Communication works.__.\
 Ans.The HTTP Communication
 When a client wants to communicate with a server, the first thing that happens, after the user types the URL in the browser address bar or goes to another page, is opening a TCP/IP connection, and the HTTP request is sent to the server.
 In that request, there is a message with a series of data describing what the customer has requested.
 The server then sends the response to the client, which also contains data that can be read.
 Finally, the request-response process is finalized.
 Keep in mind that everything here usually takes microseconds to happen.